Concept (need and benefits)

 The main advantages are:

-- No hazardous compounds are released into the atmosphere.
+- No harmful compounds released into the atmosphere.

 The main advantages of the DeNOx® process over conventional alternatives are: